-The seminar will take a close look at how a variety of social and economic forces - from the shrinking of state power and the rise of the unregulated free market and globalization - have shaped contemporary architecture since the end of the Cold War.
+The seminar will take a close look at how a variety of technological, social and economic forces have shaped contemporary architecture since the end of the Cold War and the ethical challenges it has raised.

-We'll begin with a brief overview of the role that architecture played in the ideological conflicts of the postwar period, and then turn to how the failure of Modernism to deliver on its promise of a better society forged the values of a generation of architects who rose to prominence in the 1980s and 1990s, drawing them further and further away from seemingly intractable social issues and closer to the world of art and high culture.
+We'll begin with a brief overview of the role that architecture played in the ideological conflicts of the postwar period, and then turn to how the failure of Modernism to deliver on its promise of a better society - coupled with the economic and social breakdowns of the 1970s - forged the values of a generation of architects who rose to prominence in the 1980s and 1990s.

-From there, we'll zero in on a number of trends that have shaken architecture over the past few decades: the changing nature of cities and the urban audience in the wake of globalization, the impact of branding, and the increasingly cozy relationship between architecture, art, fashion and money - a relationship that has tended to trivialize even the most sincere architectural efforts.
-We'll look, too, at how contemporary architecture operates as a form of "camouflage" - obscuring rather than clarifying meaning, cloaking urban space in an aura of cultural enlightenment, for example, or creating the illusion of social diversity where there is none.
+From there, we'll explore a number of trends that have transformed the architectural landscape over the past few decades: the changing nature of the urban audience in the wake of globalization, the impact of branding, and the increasingly cozy relationship between architecture, art, fashion and money - a relationship that has tended to trivialize even the most sincere architectural efforts.
+We'll look, too, at how contemporary architecture operates as a form of "camouflage" - obscuring rather than clarifying meaning by cloaking urban space in an aura of cultural enlightenment, for example, or creating the illusion of social diversity where there is none.